deliveryhero/hfc-pubsub/README.md

 ### Publishing a message with retry settings

+> NOTE: This may not work right now

 see [Sample Topic with Retry Settings](https://github.com/honest-food-company/pubsub/tree/master/examples/typescript/test.topic.withRetrySettings.ts) for defining a default retry policy

 ```typescript